OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ---
-summary: Install OutSystems Developer Cloud (ODC) Studio on computers with hardware, operating system, and software versions that meet the requirements to develop apps with ODC.
+summary: This article explains the system requirements for OutSystems Developer Cloud (ODC) Portal, ODC Studio, and app users, as well as the request limits of ODC.
 tags:
 locale: en-us
 guid: D940C32D-0409-4D49-B6FE-BB831E5EF12C